Geocode

-In theoretical computer science a geocode system is a locality-preserving hashing function.
+In theoretical computer science a geocode system is a hash function, and, an important class of utilitarian geocode systems is described as a locality-preserving hashing function.

 Classification

 Geocode cells of Geohash, with 8 (blue) and 9 (yellow) digits, a typical hierarchical grid, comparing with latitude-longitude (12 or more digits).
 A museum is a typical location to be pointed by a geocode, its gate need ~20 meters of precision.

 There are some common aspects of many geocodes (or geocode systems) that can be used as classification criteria: